pypeclub/pypeclub.github.io/docs/admin_config.md

 application_name.sh
 ```

 TOML file tells Pype how to work with the application across the board.
 Icons, Label in GUI, *Ftrack* settings but most importantly it defines what executable to run.
-These executable are store in the windows and linux subfolder in the launchers folder.
+These executable are stored in the windows and linux subfolder in the launchers folder.
 If `application_name.toml` defines that executable to run is `application_name`, Pype assumes that a `.bat` and `.sh` files under that name exist in the linux and windows folders in launchers.
 Correct version is picked automatically based on the platform Pype is running on.

 These `.bat` and `.sh` scripts have only one job then.
 They have to point to the exact executable path on the system, or to a command that will launch the app we want.
 Version granularity is up to the studio to decide.
 We can show artists Nuke 11.3, while specifying the particular version 11.3v4 only in the .bat file, so the artist doesn't need to deal with it, or we can present him with 11.3v4 directly. the choice is mostly between artist control vs more configuration files on the system.